tiarno/reachtim/content/articles/bottle.md

     </body>
     </html>

 The main change to the `people` app is the `update_person` function, which now looks like the following.
-The `loads` is a function included in the `pymongo` package that provides conversion from a string instance to a BSON document.
+The function `loads` is included in the `pymongo` package that provides conversion from a string instance to a BSON document.

     :::python
     @app.post('/')